by Trevor

 Thanks to pressure from the European Union things are slowly beginning to change but, in true Italian style, it is happening VERY slowly.

-Also, shop around and avoid both SARA and AXA Assicurazione.
-There are a number of insurance sites now that allow you to get quotes online, although they are all in Italian so your Italian will need to be pretty good or you'll need a friend to help you.
-One of the sites you can try is:
+Despite all that, try to shop around and avoid both SARA and AXA Assicurazione.
+There are a number of insurance sites now that allow you to get quotes online, although they are all in Italian, so your Italian will need to be pretty good or use Google Translate.
+Try some insurance companies in other EU countries too; some of these will insure you for Italy, Clements is one I have heard expats mention.

 If you enjoy my site, I'd love your support.